emilia-c/SciComp-CourseWork-2024/README.md

 This repository is organized as follows:

-- **Jupyter Lab Exercises/**: Contains all Jupyter Lab exercises completed during the course.
+- **Jupyter Lab Exercises**: Contains all Jupyter Lab exercises completed during the course.